Our MA Policy Platform

 Technical Assistance

 By building a robust worker-owned cooperative infrastructure, the Cooperative MA policy platform will support a just recovery from the COVID-19 economic crisis, while making strides towards an equitable economy for workers and communities across Massachusetts.
-Download our policy platform 1-pager here.
+Download our Opportunity to Own fact sheet here.

 Join entrepreneurs, workers and communities across the Commonwealth.